Code-Institute-Submissions/backpackers/README.md

 The feature has been tested and it is sending the email correctly.

+##### Known Issues

+The email sending shows google authentication errors sometimes when adding, even though I have turn on less secure access.
+But spot will be added.

 ### Deployment

 The Backpackers application is deployed using Heroku and GitHub.